 Table 2.
-SATA Specifications for PERC S140 (continued)
+SATA specifications for PERC S150 (continued)

+Specification PERC S150

+SATA connectors Discrete on the system board

+I/O controller Advanced Micro Devices (AMD)

-Specification PERC S140 Communication with the system Integrated Cofficient based DAID for CATA drives Windows RAID: Volume, RAID 1, RAID 0, RAID 5, RAID 10 Software-based RAID for SATA drives Linux RAID: RAID 1 NOTE: Non-boot virtual disks of any supported RAID level by the Linux OS installed on RAID-1 disk can also be created using native Linux RAID utilities.
-Pass through SSD support Yes
+Communication with the system Integrated

+Software-based RAID for SATA drives Windows RAID: Volume, RAID 0, RAID 1, RAID 5 and RAID 10

+Software-based RAID for SATA drives Linux RAID: RAID 1

+NOTE: After the operating system is installed on a RAID 1 disk, you can create non-boot virtual disks of any RAID level supported by the installed Linux operating system using native Linux RAID utilities.

+Pass-through SSD support Yes

+i NOTE: SATA BAY ID always displays as 1 in S150 UEFI HII.

 Table 3.
-NVMe Specifications for PERC S140
+NVMe specifications for PERC S150

-Specification PERC S140

-Maximum number of namespace(s) supported 1

-NOTE: If the drive having more than one namespace(s) is connected, the drive is marked offline and is inaccessible.

-NVMe connectors PCIe/slimline

-NOTE: Only Dell-compliant NVMe PCle SSD 2.5 inch Small Form Factor (SFF), or NVMe PCle SSD Adapters are supported.

-Dell-compliant NVMe compatibility Yes

-Communication with end devices PCle

-Software-based RAID for NVMe PCIe SSDs Windows RAID: Volume, RAID 1, RAID 0, RAID 5, RAID 10

-Software-based RAID for INVIVIE Pole SSDs Linux RAID: RAID 1

-NOTE: Non-boot virtual disks of any supported RAID level by the Linux OS installed on RAID-1 disk can also be created using native Linux RAID utilities.

-Pass through NVMe PCle SSD support Yes
+Specification PERC S150 NOTE: On systems running Windows, if there is no NSID=1 present on the NVMe drive, the drive is not accessible and is marked offline.
+Firmware upgrades run on the NVMe drive are successful, however.
+NVMe connectors PCIe/slimline i NOTE: Only Dell-compliant NVMe PCle SSD 2.5-inch small form factor (SFF), or NVMe PCle SSD adapter cards are supported.
+Dell-compliant NVMe compatibility Yes Communication with end devices PCle Software-based RAID for NVMe PCle SSDs Windows RAID: Volume, RAID 0, RAID 1, RAID 5, and RAID 10 Software-based RAID for INVINE FCIE SSDS Linux RAID: RAID 1 NOTE: After the operating system is installed on a RAID 1 disk, you can create non-boot virtual disks of any RAID level supported by the installed Linux operating system using native Linux RAID utilities. ass-through NVMe PCle SSD support Yes i NOTE: Installation of OS on Volume VD through LC UI is not supported.

-The following table provides PERC S140 virtual disk specifications:
+The following table provides PERC S150 virtual disk specifications:

 Table 4.
-Virtual disk specifications for PERC S140 with SATA configuration
+Virtual disk specifications for PERC S150 with SATA configuration

+Specification PERC S150

-Specification PERC S140 Maximum number of physical disks supported 12 Maximum number of virtual disks supported 30 NOTE: Maximum number of virtual disks may exceed physical disks are migrated from any other configure a disk in Ready state is converted to a non-RAID distance ration Maximum number of virtual disks supported from a single disk group 16 (i) NOTE: Maximum number of virtual disks can exceed r PERC S140. nore than 16 from a single disk group as there is no constraint from Minimum virtual disk size 102 MB Maximum number of physical disks per virtual disk 12 Maximum number of virtual disks per physical disk 30 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 12
+Maximum number of physical disks supported 8

+Maximum number of virtual disks supported 30

+NOTE: The maximum number of virtual disks may exceed 30 when physical disks are migrated from any other configuration or a disk in Ready state is converted to a non-RAID disk.

+Maximum number of virtual disks supported from a single disk group 8

+NOTE: Maximum number of virtual disks can exceed more than 8 from a single disk group as there is no constraint from PERC S150.

+Minimum virtual disk (VD) size 10 GB

 Table 4.
-Virtual disk specifications for PERC S140 with SATA configuration (continued)
+Virtual disk specifications for PERC S150 with SATA configuration (continued)

-Specification PERC S140 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 12 Maximum number of physical disks in a RAID 10 12 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4 i) NOTE: The configurations listed in the table above may vary with the hard-drive backplane of your system.
+Specification PERC S150 NOTE: PERC S150 does not restrict the creation of VDs of size less than 10 GB.
+Maximum number of physical disks per virtual disk 8 NOTE: PERC S150 does not restrict the creation of VDs using more than 8 physical disks.
+Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4 i NOTE: The configurations that are listed in the table above may vary with the hard-drive backplane of your system.

 Table 5.
-Virtual disk specifications for PERC S140 with NVMe configuration
+Virtual disk specifications for PERC S150 with NVMe configuration